Current projects

 The Committee published a report, titled Improving Access to Civil Justice, in November 2022.
 The report makes recommendations to the Attorney-General and Minister of Justice on measures they can implement to improve access to civil justice.

 The Committee is continuing its work on the project into 2024.
 Its present focus is making proposals to amend to the High Court Rules 2016 to improve access to civil justice.
+The Rules Committee is currently receiving limited comments from previous submitters on its implementation of proposed changes to the High Court Rules 2016 to improve access to civil justice.
+For more information, see the consultation page.

 Any person interested in obtaining more information should consult the project page, and can also view the record of the Committee's discussions in the minutes from previous meetings under "Committee Minutes".